modelscope/DiffSynth-Studio/README.md

 - **August 22, 2024** We have implemented an interesting painter that supports all text-to-image models.
 Now you can create stunning images using the painter, with assistance from AI!
   - Use it in our [WebUI](#usage-in-webui).

+- **August 21, 2024** FLUX is supported in DiffSynth-Studio.
+  - Enable CFG and highres-fix to improve visual quality.
+See [here](/examples/image_synthesis/README.md)
+  - LoRA, ControlNet, and additional models will be available soon.

 - **June 21, 2024.** 🔥🔥🔥 We propose ExVideo, a post-tuning technique aimed at enhancing the capability of video generation models.
 We have extended Stable Video Diffusion to achieve the generation of long videos up to 128 frames.
   - [Project Page](https://ecnu-cilab.github.io/ExVideoProjectPage/)
   - Source code is released in this repo.
 See [`examples/ExVideo`](./examples/ExVideo/).